jaggzh/vimundo-file-reconstructor/README.md

-In the past I would `strings myundofile` and reconstruct the file by hand from the contents, but by parsing vimundo files we have the benefit of the line numbers and whatnot, and thus began working with **claude.ai** for many hours over a couple days.
-I provided Claude vim's `undo.c` and we got to work.
+In the past I would `strings myundofile` and reconstruct the file by hand from the contents, but by parsing vimundo files we have the benefit of the line numbers, timestamps, etc. I've needed such a utility, off and on, for years, but now I can just provide an LLM Vim's `undo.c`, and it'll figure out the structures, and with a bit of my own guidance and wisdom, and several hours working with **claude.ai** over a couple days, I was able to recover most of my lost contents.

+*Claude and I are apparently happy to present to you `vimundo-file-reconstructor`*

 *(Note: You might have 'undodir' set in your .vimrc, in which case vim stores files there, using full paths with slashes replaced by % characters.